Valentin-Santos/Analysis-network-redesign-and-monitoring-of-an-industrial-environment-to-enhance-its-security/README.md

 ## Description

-This project focuses on improving the cybersecurity of a real industrial environment.
+This project focuses on improving the security of a real industrial environment.
 The work covers several key tasks:

-- **Overview of Industrial Cybersecurity:** Presents relevant concepts, regulations, and industrial communication protocols used throughout the project.
+- **Overview of Industrial Security:** Presents relevant concepts, regulations, and industrial communication protocols used throughout the project.
-- **Description of Industrial Control Devices:** Details the devices used and the selected monitoring solution.
+- **Description of Industrial Control Systems:** Details the devices used and the selected monitoring solution.
 - **Initial Analysis and Security Enhancements:** The system is analyzed and security improvements are implemented in two phases:
   1. **Phase 1:** Initial network segmentation and analysis of communications between devices.
   2. **Phase 2:** Optimized network segmentation, traffic flow control between zones, and implementation of a DMZ network to protect the industrial network from external access.